chevah/geck/content/python.rst

         alabala,
         ]

 * 2 line code exception.
-If the parentheses expression fits on one line:
+If the expression between parentheses fits on one line:

 .. sourcecode:: python